jaykishor-chauhan/mock-interview/README.md

-# AI Powered Mock Interview
+# AI Powered Mock Intervew

 Welcome to the AI Powered Mock Interview project!
 This repository contains a full-stack application designed to help users practice and prepare for interviews using AI-driven questions and feedback.